I am happy to speak to a variety of topics and themes and will adapt my presentations to cater for specific needs.

 The Story Thingy [Years K-2]

 What is the story thingy?
-And how does it help my writing?
-What happens when I disappear into the Story Thingy?
-This session for younger students focuses on dramatic, humorous and interactive storytelling – I’m partial to dress-ups! – and will encourage students to use their imaginations and actively participate.
+And how does it help Sue’s writing?
+What happens when Sue disappears into the Story Thingy?
+This session for younger students focuses on dramatic, humorous and interactive storytelling and will encourage students to use their imaginations and actively participate.
 It will also touch on the process of writing, where ideas come from, and simple narrative structure.
-Featured books will include the CBCA Notable Picture Books Beware the Deep Dark Forest and Good Question – both illustrated by Annie White.
+Featured books include the CBCA Notable Picture Books Beware the Deep Dark Forest and Good Question – both illustrated by Annie White, and the brand-new Sidney of Sydney illustrated by Liz Anelli.

 We must never forget that writing is a craft and the only way to develop that craft is to practise it – to write and write and write.

-I am happy to deliver workshops to any age group from Year One upwards.
-I draw on my teaching, writing and editing experiences to inspire young writers to use their imaginations and provide tips and exercises for writing development.
-Workshops focus on the importance of the writing journal and regular free writing practise, getting ideas, creating characters, plotting, using imagination, writing techniques, authentic dialogue, structure, plotting and planning and writing super starts.
+Sue is happy to deliver workshops to any age group from Year One upwards.
+She draws on her teaching, writing and editing experiences to inspire young writers to use their imaginations and provide tips and exercises for writing development.
+All workshops focus on the importance of the writing journal and regular free writing practise.

 The secrets to building a sensational story